ethereum/remix-workshops/deployWithLibraries/step4/step4.md

   - Paste it in the metadata JSON.

-  - Reselect the `test` contract in the `Run transaction` module and hit deploy
+  - Reselect the `test` contract in the `Run transaction` module and hit deploy.
-  - Deploy should now be successful
+  - Deploy should now be successful.